-Circuit breakers require regular maintenance to ensure electrical safety, comply with safety regulations, and avoid costs facility downtime.
-Typically, this maintenance is performed at regular intervals, which do not account for usage patterns or evironmental conditions.
+Circuit breakers require regular maintenance to ensure electrical safety, comply with safety regulations, and avoid costly facility downtime.
+Typically, this maintenance is performed at regular intervals, which do not account for usage patterns or environmental conditions.
 This paper explores how IoT and analytic technologies enable a condition-based, predictive approach that can increase levels of safety and reliability while tailoring maintenance to optimize costs.

 Many facility owners and managers are setting up measurement plans to gather the broad range of information needed to improve energy efficiency, reduce operating costs, and ensure power reliability.
 To collect this information requires power metering and monitoring devices (PMDs) that go beyond the capability of the traditional revenue meter.
 Up to now, choosing the best PMD for each application has been difficult due to the lack of common references between vendors regarding accuracy, operating conditions, and quality.
 This guide will help electrical system designers use the IEC 61557-12 standard to more easily specify the appropriate devices needed to support an effective power and energy management plan.

 Utility engineers, facility managers, and energy management professionals are demanding rich power and energy data from more locations to help them understand and ensure the reliability, efficiency, and cost effectiveness of their power distribution systems and the energy generated or consumed.
 These goals can be achieved when supported by a complete energy measurement plan that includes properly specified power metering and monitoring devices (PMDs).
 This guide describes the most common measurement applications, associated standards, and the type and capabilities of measuring devices that will deliver the required data.